BillJr99/Ursinus-CS376/_pages/Labs/lab-memorydebugc.md

 3. Write a function `sort()` that takes in an `int* a` and `int size`, and sorts the array using pointer arithmetic.
 That is, you should not use array notation `a[n]` to refer to elements in your array, but rather direct pointer addressing `*(a+n)`

 4. Write another function to take in a linked list of `struct`s that you create (with an `int` data element, and a `struct ListNode*`), and sort the linked list.
 Note that you should swap the actual nodes and not just the values within those nodes.
+More Details about the `swap` routine are given below.

+### Swapping Linked List Nodes

 Consider the following scenario using a doubly linked list (a linked list with both `prev` and `next` pointers so that you can point to both your previous and next neighbors).
 If you turned this logic into a subroutine called, say, `swap`, then you could pass nodes `B` and `D` to this function and update the entire list.

     * The initial doubly linked List is: `A->B->C->D->E`, and we wish to swap nodes B and D.
         - A: next = B